Bringing Your Car to Cabo

 Once you have chosen your vehicle, below outlines the basic process of bringing your foreign registered vehicle to Cabo.

 The most important part of bringing a car to Cabo is to make sure your car is registered in a way that the plates can easily be renewed.
 Some states and provinces make procedures for renewing license plates more difficult than others.
-For example, if the state your live in requires emissions testing each year, you will not want your Cabo vehicle registered in that state.
+For example, if the state you live in requires emissions testing each year, you will not want your Cabo vehicle registered in that state.
 Another example is the state of California, which requires a California insurance policy even if the car is located out of state or out of country.

 One solution: For US vehicles, South Dakota is very willing to sell a valid registration and license plates to people who do not live there.
 South Dakota requires no smog test, no inspection, and no certificate of insurance.
 Best of all, the renewal is only about $40.
 South Dakota registrations are valid and honored throughout Baja.

 The person best known for discovering this is Bob Jankovics, who has created a small business of processing paperwork for Los Cabos residents wanting to register their US vehicles.
 Once Bob has acquired your plates, the renewal process is relatively simple and straight-forward.
-If you would like turn-key assistance in registering your vehicle in South Dakota, Bob Jankovics can be contacted at email@example.com.
-Just tell Bob you are a Culinary Cottage owner, and for a small fee Bob will guide you through the simple process.
+If you would like turn-key assistance in registering your vehicle in South Dakota, Bob Jankovics can be contacted at firstname.lastname@example.org.
+Just tell Bob you are a Flora Farms owner, and for a small fee Bob will guide you through the simple process.

 Once your car is properly registered, you will need to insure it here in Mexico.
 Note: Do not cancel your US insurance on said vehicle until that vehicle is on Mexican soil.
-Once the car is in Mexico, you can than cancel your US insurance, as long as your state or Provence allows you to do so.
+Once the car is in Mexico, you can then cancel your US insurance, as long as your state or Provence allows you to do so.

 There are many companies to purchase Mexican insurance for your foreign car, but one we can recommend is International Insurance Services.
 Visit their website, caboinsurance.com, or from the US, call toll free (866) 376-2289.